-If the incident had actually been a Law and Order episode, Neff would have been the man accused of negligent homicide by neglecting the health of child later killed by a common medical ailment.
+If the incident had actually been a Law and Order episode, Neff would have been the man accused of negligent homicide for neglecting the health of a child later killed by a common medical ailment.

 Of such an accusation, veterinarian Eric Jayne thinks Neff not guilty.